Kaiser182/MMBot/docs/setup.rst

    uptick addkey

-You can get your private key from the BitShares Web Wallet: click the menu on the top right, then "Settings", "Accounts", "View keys", then tab "Owner Permissions", click on the public key, then "Show".
+You can get your private key from the Birake Web Wallet: click the menu on the top right, then "Settings", "Accounts", "View keys", then tab "Owner Permissions", click on the public key, then "Show".